iotaledger/iota-sdk/documentation/client/docs/_admonitions/_dot_env_warning.md

 :::warning Dotenv

-This example uses secrets in environment variables for simplicity but should generally not be done in production.
+This example uses secrets in environment variables for simplicity but should not be done in production.

 :::